 University of Chicago, Social Science Division Dean's Research Grant, 2001-02.

-Mellon Cultural Training and Research Grant for field survey in West Bengal, 1999.
+Mellon Cultural Training and Research Grant for field survey in West Bengal, 1999, University of Chicago.

 Invited Special Lectures

 Fifth Prof Suresh Tendulkar Memorial Lecture, Symbiosis International University, Pune, August 2018

 Keynote speaker, Conference on "New Directions in Economic Theory and Empirical Economics", Indian Institute of Management, Kolkata, August 2018